Osteopetrosis with delayed manifestations (Albers-Schönberg disease)

 The skeleton usually is radiologically normal at birth.
 However, bone sclerosis becomes increasingly apparent as children age, and diagnosis is typically based on x-rays done for unrelated reasons.
 Bony involvement is widespread but patchy.
 The calvaria is dense, and sinuses may be obliterated.
 Sclerosis of the vertebral end plate causes the characteristic rugby-shirt appearance (horizontal banding).

 Some patients require transfusion or splenectomy to treat anemia.

 Short stature becomes evident in early childhood; adult height is ≤ 150 cm (5 ft).
 Other manifestations include an enlarged skull, short and broad hands and feet, short sclerotic terminal phalanges, dystrophic nails, and retention of primary teeth.
 Blue sclerae (due to a deficiency in connective tissue allowing the underlying vessels to show through) are usually recognized during infancy.
 Affected people resemble each other closely; they have a small face, a receding chin, and carious, misplaced teeth.
 The cranium bulges, and the anterior fontanelle remains patent.
-Pathologic fractures are a complication.
+Pathologic fractures are a complication of pyknodysostosis.

-Diagnosis is suspected by the presence of blue sclerae, short stature, and characteristic skeletal features.
+Diagnosis of pyknodysostosis is suspected by the presence of blue sclerae, short stature, and characteristic skeletal features.
 Typically, plain x-rays are done.
 Bone sclerosis appears on x-rays during childhood, but neither bone striations nor endobones (bone within bone) are seen.
 Facial bones and paranasal sinuses are hypoplastic, and the mandibular angle is obtuse.
 Clavicles may be gracile, and their lateral portions may be underdeveloped; distal phalanges are rudimentary.

 Plastic surgery has been used to correct severe deformities of the face and jaw.